Wang och'ŏnch'ukkuk chŏn

-Wang och'ŏnch'ukkuk chŏn is a travelogue by Buddhist monk Hyecho from the Kingdom of Silla, who traveled from Korea to India, in the years 723 - 727/728 CE.
+Wang och'ŏnch'ukkuk chŏn is a travelogue by Buddhist monk Hyecho from the Kingdom of Silla, who traveled from Korea to India from 723 to 727 or 728.

 Overview

 Written in Classical Chinese, the lingua franca of East Asia at the time, the work was long thought to be lost.
 However, a manuscript turned up among the Dunhuang manuscripts during the early 20th century.
-It was bought by French explorer and archaeologist Paul Pelliot in 1908, and is now owned by the National Library of France.
+It was bought by French explorer and archaeologist Paul Pelliot in 1908 and is now owned by the National Library of France.